NARPNet/NARPNet_NCS/README.md

 any actual bugs, please talk about them in Discussions first and then report an Issue if necessary.

+I may make an initial downloadable zip file release in Releases soon.

 ## Overview

 These macros are intended to make it as simple as practical for NCS's to run